 What is IT relocation?

 An IT relocation is relocating your entire IT infrastructure which is a high-risk operation.
 Your business IT is the lifeblood of your company, and if not transferred with care your systems may not work once moved.
-This can also have consequences for the running of your business if not done in a timely manner you may find that it starts to affect the running of your company, operational and financial aspects can be affected.
+This can also have consequences for the running of your business if not done in a timely manner, as you may find that it starts to affect the running of your company, operational and financial aspects can be affected.

 Ensure you can move